quentinglorieux/LeishMan/nuxt-app/content/projects/recommandations.md

 ---
 title: Treatment recommendation for CL group
-shortdescription: The treatment recommendation for CL group focuses on compiling and updating best evidence-based, species-specific treatment recommendations for cutaneous leishmaniasis.
+shortdescription: The treatment recommendation for CL group focuses on compiling and updating best evidence-based, species-specific treatment recommendations for cutaneous and mucosal leishmaniasis.
 description: |-
   ### Group members: